fsteinhardt/mpu6050_serial_to_imu/README.md

 #### Published TF Transforms

-*	The resulting orientation is published as a tf transform, the frame names can be set using the parameters.
+*	The resulting orientation can be published as a tf transform, the frame names can be set using the parameters.

 #### Services